teaprof/SobesNBI/README.md

 # Files

+The main files are:
-* crash_test.py - crash test (very long)
+* crash_test.py - crash test
-* extended_crash_test.py - crash test for extended problem solver
-* extended.py - extensions (part 2 of the task)
 * LICENSE - MIT license
 * main.py - main script
 * problem.csv - sample problem
 * problem.py - problem description
-* problem.schedlang - sample problem written on DSL (domain specific language)
 * README.md - this file
 * requirements.txt - requirements file for `pip install`
 * solver.py - solver
 * test_solver.py - manually written tests for solver
 * Цифровой планировщик.pdf - the original problem solved in this project

+The following files relate to 2nd part of task:
+* crash_test_ext.py - crash test for extended problem solver
+* grammar_parser.py - the parser for domain specific language describing the problem (for part 2 of the task)
+* main_ext.py - main script for part 2 of the task
+* problem_ext.py - extended problem description  (for part 2 of the task)
+* problem.schedlang - sample problem written on DSL (domain specific language)
+* solver_ext.py - solver for extended problem

 # Install the dependencies